mmf1982/QTnetCDF/README.md

   ### 1D plotting

   If a variable is 1D, a double click will automatically plot it over its index.
 However, x, y, xerr and yerr can also be set.
-Either as a 1D variable as described above, or from the table view (after "s" on a 1, 2, 3 or 4D variable) on which the following keys are activated:
+Either as a 1D variable as described above, or from the table view (after "s" on a 1, 2, 3 or 4D variable) on which the following keys are activated, note: "f" is currently not activated:

   * "x" data set as x for line plot
   * "y" data set as y for line plot